-99% beneficial interest in a Delaware LLC, Martin Downs NSC LLC
+100% beneficial interest in a Delaware LLC, Martin Downs NSC LLC

-On September 2015, the Company purchased 49% ownership interest in Martin Downs NSC LLC, which holds Martin Downs Town Center ("Martin Downs"), a 36,252 square foot, 100% leased neighborhood retail shopping center located in Palm City, Florida.
+On September 2015, the Company purchased 49% ownership interest in Martin Downs NSC LLC, which holds Martin Downs Town Center ("Martin Downs"), a 36,252 square foot, 88% leased neighborhood retail shopping center located in Palm City, Florida.
 On August 31, 2018 and October 17, 2018, the Company acquired an additional 9% and 41% ownership interest in the property, respectively.
+On March 19, 2021, the Company acquired the remaining 1% ownership interest in the property.